Description of processes and procedures related to the development of FMI products

 - Release Notes published - third Friday of the month.

-- Hot Fixes are occasionally scheduled for Priority 1 (production down, no workaround) issues, or for time-sensitive issues (e.g., regulatory dates).
+Hot fixes are occasionally scheduled for Priority 1 (production down, no workaround) issues, or for time-sensitive issues (e.g., regulatory dates).

-- Additional internal approvals are required to ensure fixes are as low-risk as possible and all departments are aware.
+The entire automated release process is used whether a scheduled monthly release or a hot fix.
+Additional internal approvals are required to ensure fixes are as low-risk as possible and all departments are aware.

-- RCAs and Retrospectives are used to analyse all needs for hot-fixes and improve our internal processes.
+RCAs and Retrospectives are used to analyse all needs for hot-fixes and improve our internal processes.